Through The Fibro Fog

 🍹 Ingredients

-• Honey: to make the syrup that is the basis of the mocktail.
-You want runny honey not set honey.
+• Honey - to combine with the berries to make the blackberry syrup that is the basis of the mocktail.
+You want to use liquid runny honey not set honey.

-• Thyme: to give a little hint of herby flavour to the drink.
+• Basil leaves - to give a little hint of herb flavor to the drink.
 Definitely use fresh rather than dried!

 • Sparkling water: to top the syrup, and for some fun bubbles to make it a mocktail.
-I suggest using a plain sparkling water rather than a mineral water as the latter will have a stronger taste that could overpower the fruit.
+I suggest using a plain sparkling water rather than a highly mineralised water as the latter will have a stronger taste that could overpower the fruit.

 📖 Variations to the recipe